bamarni/symfony-console-autocomplete/README.md

 ### Alias support

 By default, completion for your aliases won't be enabled.
-If you're using aliases (eg. "c" for "composer", "pspec" for "phpspec", etc.), you have to pass them explicitly :
+If you're using aliases (e.g. "c" for "composer", "pspec" for "phpspec", etc.), you have to pass them explicitly :

     symfony-autocomplete --aliases=c --aliases=pspec